Gin549/DsLabProejct/doc/text.md

 scoreboard was scirca = .

 Discussion/Results
-During the discussion every time we refer to local test, they are test done splitting the development set and doing the training on 80% of it and the testing on the 20% of it.
+During the discussion every time we refer to local tests, they are test done splitting the development set and doing the training on 80% of it and the testing on the 20% of it.
 Instead to label the evaluation set and upload our submission on the public scoreboard we trained the regressor on 100% of the developement set
-The feature selection process brought an important improvement to our solution, after the removal of the features that we decided to discard during the features analysis, our solution went from valore to valore, where the first value is the score that we obtain on public scoreboard.
+The feature selection process brought an important improvement to our solution, after the removal of the features that we decided to discard during the features analysis, our solution went from valore to valore, on local test.
-Adding the maximum pmax and the normalized pmax for each event improves our solution locally and on the online score board, the results we obtain without them are
+Adding then the maximum pmax and the normalized pmax for each event improves our solution locally and on the online score board, the results we obtain without them are
 %TODO Aggiungere i valori
 while addigng them we obtained %TODO aggiungere i valori.
-%what we do in the tuning penso che sia spiegato nei paragrafi precedenti With the development set that we obtain after pre-processing, and with the best set of hyper-parameters, the ET regressor alone, obtains lower average distance on the test set respect to the RF alone and the VT , the solution for the three of them are respectively valore
+%what we do in the tuning penso che sia spiegato nei paragrafi precedenti With the development set that we obtain after pre-processing, and with the best set of hyper-parameters, the ET regressor alone, obtains lower average distance on the test set respect to the RF alone and the VT , the solution for the three of them are respectively valore but when we do our tests online we can see that the best score is obtained with VR, and it is valore.
+We may assume that this happens because VR take the advantages of the regressors, that are very similar in this case, and merge them, in this way it works better when in the evaluation set it finds data that were not in the training set.
-%TODO add an explaination.
-I think this is due to the fact that probabily online there are new unseen points and the VR performs better on unseen passing positions.
-Check also that it is true at the end, I don't think it is an ideal situation to have difference best models online and offline

-but when we do our tests online we can see that the best score is obtained with VR, and it is valore.
 We also defined a naive regressor to compare our solution with it.
 The naive solution just predicts the average between xmax and xmin, where xmax is the maximum value of x in the development dataset and xmin is the minimum, and it does the same reasoning for the y.
 The solution of the our regressor and the naive one are respectively valore, valore.
-Finally we can notice that our proposed solution it is considerably better than the baseline, the difference between the two is valore
+Finally we can notice that our proposed solution it is considerably better than the baseline that we can find in the scoreboard, the difference between the two is valore.
+If we compare our result with the ones obtained by other grups on the scoreaboard, we can see that we are on the first third of the table, for sure there is room for improvement considering that the solutions in the first positions are significantly superior.
 %TODO: say that the baseline was in the competition

 %TODO: add the comparision with the others in the competition(the PDF on the scientific writing says to put also this)